neondatabase/website/content/docs/reference/cli-completion.md

 ###-end-neonctl-completions-###
 ```

-Use the commands shown below to install the completion script to your shell configuration file, which is typically located in your `home` directory.
+Use the commands provided below to install the completion script to your shell configuration file, which is typically located in your `home` directory.
 Your shell configuration file may differ by platform.
 For example, on Ubuntu, you should have a `.bashrc` file, and on macOS, you might have `bash_profile` or `.zshrc`.
 The `source` command causes the changes to your shell configuration file to take effect immediately in the current shell session.

 <Tabs labels={["bashrc", "bash_profile", "profile", "zshrc"]}>